 Briona Lamback: So, outside of my travel journalism work and the work that I do at Buoyant, I’m a professional black history writer.
 So black history and themes of black liberation always make their way into my travel writing, almost always.
 And like I said, Buoyant is built on that foundation of connecting with black history and culture.
 And so, yes, we’re turning up like we do in Detty December, but there’s always some educational component, a history tour, a cooking class where we’re learning about, you know, like in Brazil, where these Brazilian foods with African roots are coming from.
 And so, the education component is always going to be there.

 For me, it’s more than just turning up.
 We got to learn some of this black history when it comes to black liberation, it’s just who I am.
 It’s a part of my life’s work, no matter what I’m doing.
-Writing poetry, history, travel, food, organizing trips, the mission is always for black people to be free.
+Writing poetry, history, travel, food, organizing trips, the mission is always for Black people to be free.
 And a lot of people think we’re free because we have freedoms more than our ancestors did.

 But globally, we are very much still not free.
-Black liberation, to me, and freedom is black people being able to self-determine our lives in every way.
+Black liberation, to me, and freedom is Black people being able to self-determine our lives in every way.
 Food, education, shelter.
 Right.
 And although travel is a privilege and a luxury, and I know that all people cannot do it, for the folks who can, the movers, the shakers, the thinkers who can, it’s important for us to do it.
 We have to be connected in order to see ourselves as connected people on a similar path to liberation.
 And so, I think travel can help that.

 Matt Bowles: Well, you mentioned Brazil, which is another place that I have got to talk to you about, one of my favorite countries on the planet of Earth.
 I keep going back.
 I keep going to different places in Brazil.
 It’s so huge.
 It’s, of course, 50% of the people in South America live in Brazil.
 It’s a massive country.
 Just this past December, I spent almost a month in Salvador de Bahia, which I know is one of your favorite places for people, though, who have never been to Salvador.
 They’ve never been to Brazil.
 Can you share a little bit about your experience with Brazil and with Salvador?